PendingUsername/PendingUsername.github.io/index.md

     return views

 Step 10: Python
 > To complete the Cloud Resume Challenge, you will need to write code in the AWS Lambda function.
 While you could use more Javascript, it would be better for our purposes to explore Python, a common language used in back-end programs and scripts, and its boto3 library for AWS.
 If you are not familiar with Python, there are many free tutorials available online to get started.
-See code above.
+The code above simply imports the json and boto3 libraries, calls the table, and gets triggers the response.
+Views and 'id' comes from the database (step 8)

 Step 11: Tests
 > It is important to include tests for your Python code to ensure it functions correctly.
 This helps catch any bugs or errors before deployment, which can save you time and headaches later.
 There are many resources available online to help you write good Python tests.
 Some important aspects of testing include covering edge cases, verifying expected behavior, and maintaining code coverage.
+You can do this inside of AWS by clicking 'test'.

-Step 12: Infrastructure as Code
+Step 12: Infrastructure as Code*
 > Manually configuring your API resources - the DynamoDB table, the API Gateway, and the Lambda function - by clicking around in the AWS console can be time-consuming and error-prone.
 Instead, it is better to define them in an AWS Serverless Application Model (SAM) template and deploy them using the AWS SAM CLI.
 This is called "infrastructure as code" (IaC) and can save you time in the long run.
 SAM is a great tool for AWS serverless APIs, but if you prefer to use Terraform, it is a more broadly applicable and commonly-used IaC tool in the industry.

 Step 13: Source Control
 > It is essential to use source control to manage your codebase effectively.
 By creating a GitHub repository for your backend code, you can track changes, collaborate with others, and ensure that you always have access to your code.
-Avoid updating your back-end API or your front-end website by making calls from your laptop; instead, use source control to update them automatically whenever you make a change to the code.
+Avoid updating your back-end API or your front-end website by making calls from your laptop; instead, use source control to update them automatically whenever you make a change to the code. [aws-cloud-resume](https://github.com/PendingUsername/aws-cloud-resume)

-Step 14: CI/CD (Back end)
+Step 14: CI/CD (Back end)*
 > Continuous integration and deployment (CI/CD) is an essential part of modern software development.
 To set up CI/CD for the back-end of your Cloud Resume Challenge, you can use GitHub Actions.
 Whenever you push an update to your Serverless Application Model template or Python code, your Python tests should get run.
 If the tests pass, the SAM application should get packaged and deployed to AWS.

 Step 15: CI/CD (Front end)
 > Create a second GitHub repository for your website code.
 Then, create GitHub Actions such that when you push new website code, the S3 bucket automatically gets updated.
 You may also need to invalidate your CloudFront cache in the code.
 It is crucial not to commit AWS credentials to source control, as bad actors could find them and use them against you.
+Create a _config.yml file containing the following:

+name: Upload website to S3

+on:
+  push:
+    branches:
+      - main

+jobs:
+  deploy:
+    runs-on: ubuntu-latest
+    steps:
+      - uses: actions/checkout@v2
+      - uses: jakejarvis/s3-sync-action@v0.5.1
+        with:
+          args: --acl public-read --follow-symlinks --delete
+        env:
+          AWS_S3_BUCKET: ${{ secrets.AWS_S3_BUCKET }}
+          AWS_ACCESS_KEY_ID: ${{ secrets.AWS_ACCESS_KEY_ID }}
+          AWS_SECRET_ACCESS_KEY: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
+          AWS_REGION: 'us-east-1'
+          SOURCE_DIR: 'your-website-name'

+Add the keys to your Github secerts.
+This can be done in the setting tab.
+The secerts can be contained from you AWS account, under IAM.

 Step 16: Blog Post
 > Created this blog post to discuss what I learned.